StudioGalt/Sign-Language-Mocap-Archive/README.md

 2) CC0 forever?

-Yes, we are forced by law to change.
+Yes, unless we are forced by law to change.
 So please no crimes.

 3) Why Sign Language?